Table of Contents

 Florida ticks all the boxes on every paddler’s checklist: there’s pristine water conditions, plenty of locations to paddle, and its diverse flora and abundant, native fauna make it a world-class kayaking heaven.

 What makes Florida stand out is that no matter your destination, even if two locations are relatively close to each other, you’ll find something geologically different, something special.
 There’s so much clear water paddling that it’s hard not to look down into the water and stare at what’s below you – there’s always plenty of distractions wherever you look.
-This makes for a kayaking experience unlike any other.
+This makes for a kayaking experience to rival the kayaking in Oregon.
 There are many places you can choose to kayak, but I heartily recommend the locations below, especially if you’re looking to reconnect with nature and have a truly unique Florida experience.